 If you say you're going to open on a certain date, open on that date (automate this if possible).
 Not doing so frustrates people who had set reminders.
 Most of the complaints we receive about editors are because they did not open as scheduled.
 Also, if you set a deadline, don't close to submissions early unless it's absolutely unavoidable.
 Most people wait until the end of a submission period to submit.
 You're selling yourself short and missing out on some great submissions by closing early.

-Duotrope checks the submission guidelines of each active listing at least once a month.
+Duotrope checks the submission guidelines of each active listing once a month on average.
 We have a harmless little pet bot that assists us humans with this process.
 To ensure that our bot can parse (which is robot-speak for "read") your guidelines page and that it includes all the information that we need, please read the Guidelines Web Page Tips on our Policies for Editors.
 Following those tips may also help visually impaired people access your information.